cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 ## LCT Section Mapping<span id="lct" />

-Roughly maps the sections of this essay with the autobiography assignment.
+Roughly maps a selection of sections of this essay with the autobiography assignment.
+I took the "be as creative as you want" portion to heart.
+I feel most creative when I'm writing, so this essay is my creative endeavor to paint a self-portrait.

 ### I. Personal Portraits

-* Intro talks about hopes and dreams for humanity
-* Teaching Part 1 - the colorful story about inhaling HCl
-* Teaching Part 2 - the little voice in my head
+> This part represents how you see yourself and integrates insights from both
+> papers.
+It should therefore be completed last; after you have completed all of
+> the other sections below.
+This can embody a personal vision, listing of core
+> areas of strengths, the conditions that bring out your best work, and how you
+> contribute to the good of others.
+For a more creative version, you can be as
+> imaginative as you want in crafting this portrait.

 * All the pictures and videos throughout the post
-* Constantly talking about how I want to be Carl Sagan :)
-* Repeatedly coming back to how I want to extend humanity's reach in the solar system
+* Constantly talking about how I want to be Carl Sagan and repeatedly coming back to how I want to extend humanity's reach in the solar system
+* Intro talks about hopes and dreams for humanity <a href="#intro-h-d">⬏</a>
+* Teaching Part 1 - the end of the story about continuing to teach after inhaling HCl <a href="#hcl">⬏</a>
 * Teaching Part 1 - developing a teaching persona <a href="#teaching-persona">⬏</a>
+* Teaching Part 2 - the little voice in my head <a href="#voice">⬏</a>

 ### II.
 Strengths Grounded in Self-Identity, Personality, and Other Traits

+> Strengths are composed of our distinctive (a) identity and personality, which
+> is how we see ourselves in a given situation and our enduring personal traits,
+> (b) our values and principles, which are personal standards that guide our
+> actual behavior and preferences, and our capabilities and expertise, which we
+> display when performing at our best.i Strengths can also be grounded in our
+> relationships with others, which we will explore in the next part of this
+> assignment.
+In this section, explicate how your insights about self-identity,
+> personality, and other traits that support the expression of the strengths
+> reflected and discovered in the analysis of your qualitative feedback.

-* Undergrad section - strengths shown in the star simulation assignment
+* Undergrad section - strengths shown in the star simulation assignment <a href="#star">⬏</a>
-* LearnBIG - learning how to code by giving myself exercises
+* LearnBIG - learning how to code by giving myself exercises <a href="#lb-eng">⬏</a>
+* Udacity - getting an itch to keep learning <a href="itch">⬏</a>
-* NASA - helping my colleagues learn
+* NASA - helping my colleagues learn <a href="nasa-feedback">⬏</a>
-* Udacity, NASA colleagues talking about being a good teammate and collaborator
 * The End of this Chapter - high expectations <a href="#letting-others-down">⬏</a>

 ### III.
 Strengths Grounded in Values, Principles, Virtues

+> In this section, explicate the personal values, principles, and/or virtues
+> discovered in the analysis your feedback from others.
+Note that there is a
+> meaningful difference between values that are abstract ideals and those that
+> we actually live by.
+This section should articulate the values that you
+> actually live by (grounded and evidenced in the stories you received from
+> other and from your reflections from your past).
+These should be relatively
+> few in number (ex., seven or less).
+Since the feedback that you received from
+> others represent your actual behaviors, your qualitative analysis should
+> become the primary source of your insights.

 * Teaching Part 1- strengths shown in persevering through difficult teaching experiences
-* Teaching Part 1 - rant about teacher salaries
+* Teaching Part 1 - rant about teacher salaries <a href="#pay">⬏</a>
+* Udacity - the feedback I received <a href="#udacity-feedback">⬏</a>
+* NASA - the feedback I received <a href="#nasa-feedback">⬏</a>
+* The End of this Chapter - the feedback I received <a href="#mit-feedback">⬏</a>

 ### IV.
 Defining Events

+> This section should describe the events that have had the greatest impact on
+> your development and overall sense of “Who I have become”.
+Consider the Ligon
+> et al. (2008, esp.
+Table 2) reading on the kinds of life experiences that have
+> shaped outstanding leaders.iii For this section, you might create a “life map”
+> that illustrates your major phases and paths.

-* Teaching Part 2 - _Portal 2_ as a teaching tool getting attention
+* Teaching Part 2 - _Portal 2_ as a teaching tool getting attention from Valve
+  <a href="#valve-responds">⬏</a>
+* Teaching Part 2 - Valve films a documentary about me <a href="#valve-doc">⬏</a>
+* Teaching Part 2 - I get invited to work at a startup <a href="#lb-call">⬏</a>
-* NASA - getting involved in EVAs
+* NASA - getting involved in spacewalk research <a href="#eva-intro">⬏</a>
-* Beginnings as a Researcher - finding a way to do research
+* Beginnings as a Researcher - finding a way to do temporal reasoning research
 * Beginnings as a Researcher - the end of the application process <a href="#prove-self">⬏</a>

 ### V. Relationships and Networks

+> In this section, reflect on and describe the role that relationships and
+> networks play in your life; past, present, and future.
+This may include how
+> you manage your relationships with family, friends, mentors, co-workers,
+> supervisors, followers, as well as more difficult relationships such as
+> adversaries, competitors, or opponents.

 * Teaching Part 2, LearnBIG - developing a relationship with Leslie from Valve
 * Udacity - relationships with the video team, teaching colleagues